romankh3/image-comparison/README.md

 Please, follow [Code of Conduct](CODE_OF_CONDUCT.md) page.

 ## License
-This project is unlicense - see the [LICENSE](LICENSE) file for details
+This project is Apache License 2.0 - see the [LICENSE](LICENSE) file for details

 #### Thanks [@dee-y](https://github.com/dee-y) for designing this logo

 #### Also if you're interesting - see my other repositories
+*   [skyscanner-flight-api-clinet](https://github.com/romankh3/skyscanner-flight-api-client) - Client for a Skyscanner Flight Search API hosted in Rapid API
 *   [Flights Monitoring](https://github.com/romankh3/flights-monitoring) - app for monitoring flights cost based on Skyscanner API
 *   [Raspberry home ecosystem](https://github.com/romankh3/raspberrypi-home-ecosystem) - home ecosystem based on raspberry pi.
 *   [Movie Tracking](https://github.com/romankh3/movietracking) - Simple API for tracking movies with favorite actors for the specific time.